Why Do Estate Planning?

 - Manage the decedent's business as needed.

-- Sell property that is not distributed in kind.
+- Sell or otherwise dispose of property that is not distributed in kind.

 - Collect life insurance benefits as needed.